dmh2000/github-repo-ggl/README.md

 ## Getting Ready

+### Auth Token

 1. You need a GitHub account.
 2. In order to access the GraphQl API, you need to get an auth token from your GitHub Account.
-The API requires authentication.
+The API requires authentication (The REST API does not).
+To get one, do the following:

+- login to your account
+- in the upper right corner, click on your profile picture
+- in the drop down list select "Settings"
+- on the Settings page, select "Developer Settings".
+- on the left menu, select "Personal Access Tokens"
+- select "Fine-grained tokens".
+(These allow more targeted permissions on the token)
+- generate a new token
+  - by default, new tokens allow only read-only access to the API.
+That's enough for this exercise.
+  - it may ask for your password or passkey to verify its you
+  - follow the instructions.
+Remember that once you generate the token, you need to copy it an store it somewhere (NOT IN A REPO).
+You won't be able to look at it again on the GitHub page.
+  - For this exercise, the code will look for an environment variable named "GITHUB_TOKEN".
+  - The token will look something like this "github_pat_blahblahblah..."

+### Clone The Repo